skin tag Removal Solihull

 - Ligation: Removal of skin tags by tying them off with surgical thread to stop the blood supply.

 In most cases, removing small skin tags doesn’t require an anaesthetic.
 However, your doctor may opt for local anaesthesia rather than general anaesthesia when removing large or multiple skin tags.
-Unless your skin tag is causing you pain or discomfort, the removal of skin tags is no longer available on the NHS as it is viewed as cosmetic.
+Unless your skin tag is causing you pain or discomfort, the removal of skin tags is no longer available on the NHS, as it is viewed as cosmetic.

 So please leave it to the professionals and call Cryosonic today.